iliags/vole_vm/README.md

 ### Specification Notes

 The specification has the machine implement aspects of knowledge which is covered in the book, however it doesn't specify concrete types for the memory and registers.
-Based solely on the specification, signed 8-bit integers would be the ideal type for registers and memory values.
-The floating point operation is an outlier in the specification though.
-The operation could be implemented manually, however storing the result into the register would likely cause information loss or an incorrect result when being read back.
+Based solely on the specification, signed 8-bit integers would be the ideal type for registers and memory values, however this doesn't work in practice.
+The floating point operation could be implemented manually, however storing the result into the register would likely cause information loss or an incorrect result when being read back.

 ## Attribution